leaanthony/mewn/README.md

 This project was built for simple embedding of assets and as such, there are a number of things to consider when choosing whether or not to use it.

 - Mewn just deals with bytes.
 It's up to you to convert that to something you need.
 One exception: String.
 Just because it's super likely you'll need it.
+- When using the top-level methods, EG: mewn.String(), it uses a default group called ".".
+Creating your own group called "." shouldn't do anything, but I'm not going to guarrantee it.
+You've been warned 😉
-- Paths to assets need to be unique.
-If you try to access 2 files with the same relative path, it isn't going to work.
+- Paths to assets need to be unique (within a Group).
+If you try to pack 2 files with the same relative path with the same group (or default group), it isn't going to work.
-- It is _extremely_ unlikely that any new features will be added in the future.
+- Once this project reaches 1.0, it is _extremely_ unlikely that any new features will be added in the future.
 This is by choice, not necessity.
 I want this project to be extremely stable so if you choose to use it today, it should work exactly the same in 3 years time.
 If it doesn't currently do what you want, you are probably looking for a different project.
+However, if you have a phenomenally good idea, feel free to open an issue.
 - The project works by parsing the AST tree of your code.
-It works when you use `mydata := mewn.String('./myfile.txt')` to import your data (IE string literal, not variable).
+It works when you use the form `mydata := mewn.String('./myfile.txt')` to import your data (IE string literal, not variable).
 It may not (yet) work for similar code.
 Very happy to receive bug fixes if it doesn't.

 Bug reports are _very_ welcome!
 Almost as much as PRs to fix them!